-Next, we asked whether the separability of scene representations in the hippocampus was related to the relative activation of target and competitor locations in visual cortex.
-We hypothesized that distinct scene representations in the hippocampus would be associated with reduced activation of competitor locations in visual cortex, allowing preparatory representations in this region to be more precise.
-To test this hypothesis, we used our pRF-based approach to re-examine preparatory target and competitor location coding in visual cortex during the ITI of valid trials, separately for scenes that were more vs. less distinct in the hippocampus (following the procedure in Fig. 3A).
-We focused on scene pairs for which the target and competitor locations were 45 degrees apart (adjacent locations in our study) because they posed the most memory competition - specifically, a greater tendency to make saccades to the competitor location vs. the distance-matched control location (Fig. 2F).
-We first visualized ITI activity in early visual cortex as a function of pRF distance from the target location, separately for 45 degree pairs that were more vs. less distinct in the hippocampus.
-We did this first at the individual participant level, because the clockwise vs. counterclockwise positioning of the competitor and control locations with respect to the target location differed across scene pairs and across participants for a given scene pair (Fig. 5A).
-Then, as a visualization, we aggregated this data across participants by averaging within each pRF distance bin (Fig. 5B).
-Note that this averages together data from competitor and control locations, but provides a visualization similar to those in Figure 4B.
+Next, we asked whether differentiation of scene pairmates in the hippocampus influenced the relative activation of target and competitor locations in visual cortex.
+We hypothesized that scene differentiation in the hippocampus would reduce the activation of competitor locations in visual cortex, allowing preparatory representations in this region to be more precise.
+To test this hypothesis, we used our pRF-based approach to re-examine preparatory target and competitor location coding in visual cortex during the ITI of valid trials, separately for scenes that were more vs. less differentiated in the hippocampus (following the procedure in Fig. 3A).
+We focused on scene pairs for which the target and competitor locations were 45 degrees apart (adjacent locations in our study) because they posed the most memory competition.
+We first visualized ITI activity in early visual cortex as a function of pRF distance from the target location, separately for 45 degree pairs that were more vs. less differentiated by the hippocampus.
+Consistent with our hypothesis, we observed qualitatively different activation profiles in visual cortex according to the level of hippocampal differentiation.
+For scene pairs that were less differentiated by the hippocampus, we observed comparable preparatory activity in visual cortex pRFs that were responsive to the target location and those that were responsive to the competitor location (Fig. 5A, left).
+However, for scene pairs that were more differentiated by the hippocampus, we observed higher preparatory activity in visual cortex pRFs responsive to the target than in pRFs responsive to the competitor, resulting in a more precise representation (Fig. 5A, right).

 Figure 5.
-Distinct hippocampal representations are associated with reduced competitor activation in visual cortex.
-(A) We examined the relationship between hippocampal representations of similar scenes and preparatory visual cortical representations for the subset of scene pairs in which the target and competitor locations were adjacent (45 degrees apart).
-Example single-participant BOLD responses corresponding to the blank intertrial interval (ITI) are plotted for early visual cortex (EVC) voxels with population receptive fields (pRFs) different distances from the target location.
-For the waterfall pairmates, we plot example EVC activity from one participant who showed less distinct hippocampal representations for the pairmates (left) and one participant who showed more distinct hippocampal representations for the pairmates (right). pRFs responsive to a given scene's target location are plotted at 0 (green shading).
-For a given scene, the competitor location is either at -45 degrees (control location at +45 degrees) or +45 degrees (control location at -45 degrees).
-(B) We visualized group EVC data by averaging activity within each pRF distance bin across participants.
-Note that activity in the +/- 45 degree bins (shaded orange and gray) includes data from both the competitor and control locations because whether the competitor is clockwise or counterclockwise from the target is random across participants and scene pairs.
-These data are therefore for visualization only.
+Hippocampal differentiation reduces preparatory activation of competitor locations in visual cortex.
+(A) We examined how hippocampal differentiation of similar scenes influenced preparatory visual cortical representations for the subset of scene pairs in which the target and competitor locations were adjacent (45 degrees apart).
+BOLD responses corresponding to the blank inter-trial interval (ITI) are plotted for early visual cortex (EVC) voxels with population receptive fields (pRFs) different distances from the target location, separately for scene pairs that were less differentiated (left) and more differentiated (right) by the hippocampus. pRFs responsive to a given scene's target location are plotted at 0 (green shading) and pRFs responsive to the competitor location are either at +45 or -45 (orange shading) across different trials.
+For scene pairs that were more differentiated by the hippocampus, we observed lower competitor activation relative to target activation in visual cortex, indicating more precise preparatory representations.
+Preparatory representations were less precise for the scene pairs that were less differentiated by the hippocampus, as indicated by relatively higher activation of the competitor locations.
 Points and error bars represent the across-participant mean and bootstrapped SEM.
-Locations at +180 degrees and -180 degrees are identical; the data are redundantly represented for visualization only.
-(C) We quantified the data in (B) by identifying for each trial the pRF locations that corresponded to the "target", "competitor", "control", and "other" locations.
-We then examined ITI responses in visual cortex separately for each of these bins, and separately for scene pairs that were more vs. less distinct in the hippocampus.
-The interaction between pRF location (target/competitor/control/other) and hippocampal distinctiveness (more/less) was significant ( $\chi_3^2$ =

-14.3, p = 0.0025).
-This interaction was driven by comparable target and competitor activation in visual cortex for less distinct pairs (beta = -0.00055, SE = 0.0078, p = 0.94), but lower competitor than target activation for more distinct pairs (beta = -0.018, SE = 0.0071, p = 0.012).
-Thus, increased hippocampal distinctiveness is associated with more precise preparatory representations in visual cortex.
-For simplicity, only the results for pairwise comparisons between target, competitor, and control locations are shown.
-Bars and error bars represent the across-participant mean and bootstrapped SEM. \ p < 0.05; \\ p < 0.01
+(B) We quantified the data in (A) by assigning each pRF bin the label "target", "competitor", or "other" location.
+We then examined ITI responses in visual cortex separately for each of these bins, and separately for scene pairs that were more vs. less differentiated by the hippocampus.
+The interaction between location bin (target/competitor/other) and hippocampal differentiation (more/less) was significant (χ^2_2 = 13.03, p = 0.0015), and driven by comparable target and competitor activation in visual cortex for less differentiated pairs (beta = -0.00055, SE = 0.0078, p = 0.94), but lower competitor than target activation for more differentiated pairs (beta = -0.018, SE = 0.0071, p = 0.012).
+Bars and error bars represent the across-participant mean and bootstrapped SEM.